FSA warnings over structured products

 This is the second piece of guidance the FSA has published focusing on product design.
 Yesterday, the FSA and OFT jointly published guidance for consultation aimed at firms that are developing, or planning to develop, protection products similar to payment protection insurance.

-The main problem with structured products is understanding exactly what you are buying and a proper assesment of the financial strength of the institution who provides the guarantees.
+The main problem with structured products is understanding exactly what you are buying and a proper assessment of the financial strength of the institution who provides the guarantees.
 With so many of the banks in trouble right now, it is a brave person who buys a structured product